-What Do You Do The Day After There’s A Mass Shooting At Your School?
+This Is What It’s Like The Day After There’s A Mass Shooting At Your School

 PARKLAND, Florida — On a quiet street lined with peach-colored houses and plants that thrive in warmth, 16-year-old Sara Giovanello and her boyfriend Jared Burns were sitting on a couch, their hands clasped together, the morning after a gunman massacred their classmates with a rifle.

 It was at first an oddly quiet day spent — where else — on social media, looking for the latest updates on their friends.
-By nightfall, they were in an emotional vigil with the community, lighting candles and listening to the grief of people who lost loved ones.
+By nightfall, they attended an emotional vigil with the community, lighting candles and listening to the grief of people who lost loved ones.

-Sara spent the shooting in a closet, “face to face” with students in her trigonometry class.
+Sara survived the shooting hiding in a closet, “face to face” with students in her trigonometry class.
 “There was no ventilation.
 No air.
 It's crammed with the body heat of nine pubescent children,” she told BuzzFeed News.

 Like other students, Sara thought the fire alarm was a drill.
 When they first heard the shots, Sara’s teacher “tried to convince [them] it was firecrackers.”